traversc/calib/README.md

 Calib clustering has different clustering parameters that can be changed manually from the default pre-configuration:

-- `--error_tolerance` or `-e`: positive integer no larger than `l`, the barcode tag length
+- `--error-tolerance` or `-e`: positive integer no larger than `l`, the barcode tag length
-- `--kmer-size` or `k`: positive integer
+- `--kmer-size` or `-k`: positive integer
-- `--minimizer-count` or `-m`: positive integers
+- `--minimizer-count` or `-m`: positive integer
-- `--minimizer-threshold` or `t`: nonnegative integer no larger than `m`
+- `--minimizer-threshold` or `-t`: nonnegative integer no larger than `m`

-Changing these parameters is might not be very obvious.
+Changing these parameters might not be very obvious.
 We recommend checking with our [parameter selection experiments](experiments/parameter_tests/) before doing so.

 #### Clustering multithreading

-Calib clustering is can run multi-threaded using:
+Calib clustering can run multi-threaded using:

-- `--threads` or `c`: positive integer no larger than 8.
+- `--threads` or `-c`: positive integer no larger than 8.

 Note that Calib's runtime and memory do not scale well with increased number of threads.
 Please check our [thread scalability experiments](experiments/scalability/) to have an idea on the time vs. memory tradeoff of Calib clustering multithreading.